JeeWeetje/iot-workshop/README.md

 *Note: in this workshop we will build a simple bridge, running on your own computer.
 See the [full example](https://github.com/TheThingsNetwork/examples/tree/master/integrations/azure) on how to deploy this bridge as a WebJob to Azure.*

-## Prerequisites
+### Prerequisites

 1. Nodejs [download here](https://nodejs.org/en/).
 Version 4.5 should be fine
 2. Azure account
 3. TTN account
 4. Device Explorer [download here](https://github.com/Azure/azure-iot-sdks/blob/master/tools/DeviceExplorer/doc/how_to_use_device_explorer.md)

 ## Create an Azure IoT Hub

 Follow these steps to create an Azure IoT Hub.

-1. Log into the [azure portal](https://portal.azure.com/).
-The portal will be shown
+1. Log into the [Azure portal](https://portal.azure.com/).
+You will be asked to provide Azure credentials if needed.
-2. On the left a number of Azure services os shown.
-Select `More Services` to open a list with all services.
+2. On the left, a number of common Azure services is shown.
+Select `More Services` to open a list with all available services.
 Filter it with `Iot Hub`
 3. Select `Iot Hub` and a new blade will be shown.
 Select `Add` and you will be asked to enter the information needed to create an IoT Hub
-4. Enter a unique IoT Hub name eg. `TechDays42ih`
+4. Enter a unique IoT Hub name eg. `TechDays42ih`.
+A green sign will be shown if the name is unique
-5. Create a new Resource Group eg. `TechDays42rg`
+5. Create a unique Resource Group eg. `TechDays42rg`
 6. Select `West Europe` for the location
 7. Press `Create` and the portal will start creating the service.
 Once it is created, a notification is shown.
-In the right upper corner a bell represents all notifications shown
+In the right upper corner, a bell represents the list of all notifications shown

 Creating an IoT Hub takes some time.
 Meanwhile we will create the bridge.